The best investment property suburbs in Melbourne

 The best investment suburbs in Melbourne, however, are generally the ones that have a strong history of capital growth, which is likely to continue into the future.

-Past capital growth plus jobs, amenities such as schools and public transport and access to the city and the like all bode really well for future growth.
+Past capital growth plus jobs, amenities such as schools and public transport and access to the city all bode well for future growth.

-We are also seeing many of these older suburbs like Richmond, Port Melbourne, North Melbourne, Kensington and Fitzroy really gentrify given their proximity to the city.
+The gentrification of older suburbs like Richmond, Port Melbourne, North Melbourne, Kensington and Fitzroy is firmly entrenched given their proximity to the city.

-Café and coffee cultures are springing up all around these suburbs, as are trendy little wine bars and micro-breweries that make these suburbs both cool to visit and even better to live in.
+Café and coffee cultures have sprung up all around these suburbs, as are trendy little wine bars and micro-breweries that make these suburbs both cool to visit and even better to live in.

-These include the inner- and middle-ring suburbs, such as St Kilda East, Box Hill and Mount Waverley, which have all posted strong growth in recent times.
+These include the inner- and middle-ring suburbs, such as St Kilda East, Box Hill and Mount Waverley, which have all posted strong growth in the past.

-And perennial favourites such as Bayside Melbourne (Brighton, Elwood, Hampton, Sandringham) and the inner east such as Malvern, Balwyn, Hawthorn and Camberwell also remain popular, and house prices remain strong as these are highly desirable suburbs to live in, with some of Melbourne’s best private schools featuring around these areas.
+And perennial favourites such as Bayside Melbourne (Brighton, Elwood, Hampton, Sandringham) and the inner east such as Malvern, Balwyn, Hawthorn and Camberwell also remain popular with buyers.
+It’s no surprise given these are highly desirable suburbs to live in, with some of Melbourne’s best private schools featuring around these areas.